 Another account of the incident claimed that Elliott was refused for military service in World War II because of head injuries he sustained playing baseball in 1943.
 In support of the war effort, Elliott joined Elvin “Buster” Adams of the Philadelphia Phillies working for Consolidated-Vultee Aircraft Corp. in San Diego during the 1943 offseason.

 Durability was another Elliott trademark.
 Once he became a regular with the Pirates in 1940, he never played in fewer than 140 games with the team through 1946.
 He batted in more than 100 runs in every season from 1943 through 1945, and on July 15 of ’45 hit for the cycle.
 His speed was also evident: Elliott hit 10 or more triples in four different seasons with Pittsburgh, and his 13 stolen bases in 1940 led the team.
-With many of the National League’s other top third basemen away during the war, Elliott represented the Pirates at the position in the 1941, 1942, and 1944 All-Star Games, and was named to the All-Star team in 1945, a season in which wartime restrictions forced cancellation of the All-Star Game.
+Elliott represented the Pirates at in the 1941, 1942, and 1944 All-Star Games, and was named to the unofficial All-Star team in 1945, a season in which wartime restrictions forced cancellation of the game.